MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/enterprise-scale-landing-zone.md

 Even with the introduction of the cloud, the centralized approach to data management remains largely unchanged most of the time.

-In response to the challenges of centralized data warehouses, Data management and analytics scenario represents a strategic design path and targets the technical state for an Azure analytics and AI environment.
+In response to the challenges of centralized data warehouses, data management and analytics scenario represents a strategic design path and targets the technical state for an Azure analytics and AI environment.

 The pattern relies upon distribution of the data and its pipelines across domains.
 This pattern enables ownership of accessibility, usability, and development.
 Largely based on these patterns, data management and analytics scenario includes the following capabilities: